boomshop/easyeffectstray/README.md

 PulseEffectsTray 0.1

-This is some kind of hacky stand-alone add-on for PulseEffects by Wellington Wallace:
+This is some kind of quick'n'dirty stand-alone add-on for PulseEffects by Wellington Wallace:

 https://github.com/wwmm/pulseeffects